lukeryannetnz/go-ibbq-mqtt/README.md

-# go-iBBQ Data Logger Example
+# go-iBBQ MQTT Publisher Example
+Inspired by sworisbreathing/go-ibbq, this is a simple app that connects to an iBBQ over BLE using sworisbreathing/go-ibbq.
+It publishes the data it receives to an MQTT channel using github.com/eclipse/paho.mqtt.golang

 ## Building